hellofatimad/cse15l-lab-reports/lab-report1.md

 ---

-If you want to exit the remote server, you can do two of the following:
+If you want to exit the remote server, you can do any two of the following:

    * Ctrl + d
    * Type `exit` in your terminal